Chevrotain/chevrotain/packages/website/docs/guide/performance.md

 );
 ```

-With the "ensureOptimizations" flag enabled the Lexer will also print error messages
+With the "ensureOptimizations" flag enabled, the Lexer will also print error messages
-to the console with details on how to resolve optimizations errors.
+to the console with details on how to resolve optimization errors.

 ## Caching Arrays of Alternatives

 The syntax for alternatives (OR) requires creating an array on every **single** invocation.
-For large enough arrays and in rules which are called often this can cause quite a large performance penalty.
+For large enough arrays and in rules which are called often, this can cause quite a large performance penalty.

 ```javascript
 $.RULE("value", () => {